HarshShah2812/Data-Collection-Pipeline/README.md

 This milestone required you to build a CI/CD pipeline in order to build and deploy the Docker image to Dockerhub.
 First of all, I created 2 Github secrets, `DOCKERHUB_USERNAME` and `DOCKERHUB_TOKEN`, which respectively contain my Dokerhub username and personal access token.

-As a result, I could now set up a CI/CD pipeline (Continuous Integration/Continuous Deployment) through Github actions by creating a YML file, within which I have written the action to run the pipeline in such a way that it is triggered on a push to the `main` branch of my Github repo, build the Docker image and subsequently pushes the image to the Dockerhub repo.
-As a result, the workflow is updated automatically within the `Actions` tab within the Github repo whenever any new changes are pushed to the main branch.
+As a result, I could now set up a CI/CD pipeline (Continuous Integration/Continuous Deployment) through Github actions by creating a YML file, within which I wrote the action to run the pipeline in such a way that it is triggered on a push to the `main` branch of my Github repo, builds the Docker image and subsequently pushes this image to the Dockerhub repo.
+As a result, the workflow is updated automatically within the `Actions` tab in the Github repo whenever any new changes are pushed to the `main` branch.

 ![githubworkflows](https://user-images.githubusercontent.com/67421468/214129095-a0036363-7570-4e30-8396-390b3f791c69.png)